-International students need an official transcript evaluation, see Office of Admissions
+International students need a course-by-course transcript evaluation, see Office of Admissions

 A completed USF Application to Graduate Studies

+*The GRE may be waived in special circumstances where the applicant can demonstrate substantial graduate level experience.
+This experience can include (but is not limited to) a post-graduate degree, 2-3 years of research and/or development experience in an academic or industrial settings, or participation in research projects leading to published papers.
+The decision on the waiving of GRE will be at the Graduate Director’s discretion.
 Major Pre Requirements:

 A good foundation in biochemistry, molecular biology and genetics, i.e. a bachelor's degree in either the biological or chemical sciences or at least one year of studies in those disciplines would be the optimal preparation for admission to the major in Biotechnology.
 However, the faculty of the USF Biotechnology major is aware that not all applicants who are interested in pursuing this degree will have this formal background.
 Instead, some might have accumulated substantial knowledge in one of these disciplines during their work as laboratory technicians, engineering assistants or environmental or public health service providers.
 Those students would be ideally suited to start their graduate education with a Graduate Certificate in Biotechnology that is also offered by the Department of Molecular Medicine in the Morsani College of Medicine.